-Services of the Center of Sleep Medicine at Charité
+Services of the Interdisciplinary Sleep Medicine Center at Charité-Universitätsmedizin Berlin

-The Center of Sleep Medicine at the Charité deals with the diagnosis and the therapy of all kind of sleep disorders.
+The Interdisciplinary Sleep Medicine Center at the Charité deals with the diagnosis and the therapy of all kind of sleep disorders.

 Therefore, different medical experts like internists, neurologists, and ENT doctors as well as psychologists and researchers work together.

 The center is accredited by the German Sleep Society (DGSM).